Caroline. Letters from Early Romanticism

 - Schmidt similarly presupposed that these readers had ready access to what today, often even in Germany, are largely specialized library resources (in German, of course).
 My notes and apparatus will address both issues for the benefit of the English-speaking, nonspecialist reader.

-Because referring English-speaking readers of a translation to materials in the original language is of questionable value, and in many instances such materials are difficult or virtually impossible to access, my main strategy for making the edition more useful to English-speaking readers has been simply to resolve Schmidt’s cross-references and allusions.
+Because referring English-speaking readers of a translation to materials in the original language is of questionable value, and in many instances such materials are difficult or virtually impossible to access (including numerous letters and materials Erich Schmidt cross-references in other collections), my main strategy for making the edition more useful to English-speaking readers has been simply to resolve Schmidt’s cross-references and allusions.

 This edition also includes translations of the anonymous literary reviews that can reliably (or likely) be attributed to Caroline.
 See the introductory pages for her literary reviews for volume 1 and for volume 2. — Another addition is the translation of extensive passages from works discussing in considerable detail Caroline’s contribution to Wilhelm Schlegel’s pioneering translation of Shakespeare.